geeknik/ai-tab-grouper/PRIVACY.md

 ## User Rights

 As all data is stored locally on your device, you have full control over your data.
-You can clear the extension's stored data at any time through Chrome's extension management interface.
+You can clear the extension's stored data at any time by uninstalling the extension through Brave's extension management interface.

 ## Changes to This Policy